zzxwill/odps/intl.en-US/User Guide/Common commands/Instance.md

 **Action:**

-Get running task information, including logs according to instance ID, and logview link.
-You can view task details by accessing logview link.
+Get running task information, including logs based on the instance ID and a logview link.
+View task details by accessing the logview link.

 **Examples:**